 Here the frequency of global LFO-X can be modified.
 To change the frequency press [BUTTON-FREQUENCY] for global LFO-X and then use [ROTARY ENCODER] or [BUTTON-UP] / [BUTTON-DOWN].
+The frequency tracking of the lfo can be set to 4 different modes.

-In non pitch-tracking mode the frequency can be set from 0.001Hz - 452Hz (time period from 1000s to 2.2 ms).
-Press
+In free mode the frequency can be set from 0.001Hz - 452Hz (time period from 1000s to 2.2 ms).
+Press [BUTTON-UP] and

-[BUTTON-UP] and [BUTTON-DOWN] simultaneously to reset the frequency to 1Hz.
+[BUTTON-DOWN] simultaneously to reset the frequency to 1Hz.
 The icon displayed is F.

-In pitch-tracking mode the frequency can be offset from -40.96 semitones to + 40.96 semitones in steps of 2 cents.
+In pitch or note-tracking mode the frequency can be offset from -40.96 semitones to + 40.96 semitones in steps of 2 cents.
 Press [BUTTON-UP] and [BUTTON-DOWN] simultaneously to reset to 0.
 The icon displayed is N or P.

-Settings below the minimums stated above cause the LFO to synchronise to the clock source (note that you must use the [ROTARY ENCODER] to enter this mode).
+In clock-sync mode the LFO synchronises to the clock source.
 See section 17.3 for details on the clock source.
-When set to synchronise to the clock the display will show a metronome indicator and the LFO period value (down to as fast as 32 triplet).
+In this mode the display will show a metronome indicator and the LFO period value (down to as fast as 32 triplet).
 The icon displayed is S in this mode.